A pot : experiments with clay + gen AI

 exhibition, Vejle Kunstmuseum, 2024 - 2025

-This experiment is a dance between human expression and machine interpretation, existing in the uncanny valley between the digital and the tangible.
+This experiment is a play between human expression and machine interpretation, existing in the uncanny valley between the digital and the tangible.
 The resulting forms embrace and attempt to highlight the glitches and imperfections that are always inherent in emerging technologies.
 Here AI is in the spotlight, as it operates using vast data sets created and aggregated by humans; the imperfections inherent in this particular technology are directly connected to our own.
-Mirror Stage is a challenge to reconsider our perception of the flawless and to interrogate our evolving relationships with the machines and systems that increasingly shape our daily lives.
+Mirror Stage is a challenge to reconsider our perception of the flawless and to question our evolving relationships with the machines and systems that increasingly shape our daily lives.
+As we humans navigate this emerging landscape, Mirror Stage aims to be a mirror reflecting not only our ideals but also the complexities of our existence in an age of relentless technological innovation.

 This project is shown as a part of the group exhibition Kropumulig Kroputrolig at the Vejle Kunstmuseum in Vejle, DK.
 The exhibition was curated by Trine Grøne and features artists Mia Mai Dengsø Graabæk, Soren Thilo Funder and Lærke Posselt.
 Exhibition images courtesy of Kenneth Stjernegaard and Vejle Kunstmuseum.
 Funding for realizing this work courtesy of Statens Kunstfond and Vejle Kunstmuseum.